11 Top Healthtech Startups to Watch in 2024

 • Founded In: 2017

-Kinetik is a health tech startup streamlining the non-emergency medical transportation (NEMT) industry.
-Through their revenue cycle management (RCM) platform built specifically for the NEMT industry, healthcare plans, brokers, and patients are connected to streamline service and provide an overall better experience for customers in need.
-Kinetik also provides an streamlined approach to ensuring NEMT providers are paid in a timely fashion.
+Kinetik is a healthtech startup streamlining the non-emergency medical transportation (NEMT) industry.
+Through its revenue cycle management (RCM) platform built specifically for the NEMT industry, healthcare plans, brokers, and patients are connected to streamline service and provide an overall better experience for customers in need.
+Kinetik also provides a streamlined approach to ensuring NEMT providers are paid in a timely fashion.

 6. Paige